CompTIA Linux+ Practice Exam 2026 – Full Prep Guide

-Which command would you use to display environment variables in Linux?
+What command is used to display environment variables settings?

 env